Skip to main content

 • ✗ Less personal support

-7. Frequently Asked Questions
+8. Frequently Asked Questions

 What is French life insurance (assurance vie)?

-French life insurance is a savings contract that allows you to build capital or receive annuities, with significant tax advantages.
-It's the preferred investment of French people, with over €1.9 trillion in assets.
+French life insurance is a savings contract that allows you to build capital or receive guaranteed income (annuities) with significant tax advantages.
+It is the preferred investment vehicle for French households, with €2.107 trillion in total assets at the end of 2025 (France Assureurs).

 What are the tax benefits of assurance vie?